Birthplace of the Renaissance, beautiful Florence is unmatchable.

 Euro

-The Duomo: for history
+The Duomo:for history

 The Oltrarno: for artisan workshops

-This atmospheric neighbourhood across the Arno River has been a source of Florence’s formidable artistic output for centuries.
-Expect to see cobbled streets dotted with jewellers, woodcarvers and artisan workshops, plus the glorious Santo Spirito, Palazzo Pitti and Piazzale Michelangelo with its panoramic views over Florence.
+This atmospheric neighbourhood across the river (its name translates as ‘other side of the Arno’) has been a source of Florence’s formidable artistic output for centuries.
+The area’s cobbled streets are dotted with boutiques and artisan workshops, as well as home to several iconic buildings, including the glorious Santo Spirito, Palazzo Pitti and Piazzale Michelangelo with its panoramic views over Florence. Â

 Piazza della Signoria: for art galleries